More Than 100 Workers Arrested After Federal Immigration Officials Raid Ohio Meat Supplier

 Related: ICE raided a meatpacking plant.
 More than 500 kids missed school the next day

 Shortly after the raid began, Fresh Mark confirmed that representatives from the Department of Homeland Security were at its Massillon, Canton and Salem facilities.

-“We will have more information as it becomes available,” spokesperson Brittany Julian said in a statement.
+The company said it participates in a federal program to ensure employees have proper documentation.
+As part of this program, the company said it participates in the Department of Homeland Security’s E-Verify program and conducts an internal audit of its I-9 forms each year.

 The family-owned company sells meat products, such as bacon, deli ham, lunch meats and sausages under the brands Sugardale, Sugardale Food Service and Superior’s Brand Meats to restaurants, delis, grocers and stadiums nationwide.